-The small country on the Baltic Sea, Estonia, is emerging as an AI powerhouse.
-Estonia is pushing an AI-based education integration program and spreading AI-assisted cancer diagnosis technology and automated digital administrative services.
-The government is also actively exploring applying AI in the judiciary.
-ChosunBiz interviews Estonia's AI practitioners across sectors to hear how Estonia has managed to reinvent itself as an AI powerhouse.
+The small Baltic Sea nation of Estonia is emerging as an AI powerhouse.
+Estonia is pursuing an AI-based education integration program and spreading AI-assisted cancer diagnosis technology and automated digital administrative services.
+The government is also actively seeking to apply AI in the judicial sector.
+ChosunBiz interviews Estonia's AI practitioners across fields to hear how the country reinvented itself as an AI leader.
 [Editor's note]

-Kamel Tellis, deputy chief of mission at the Embassy of Estonia in Korea. /Courtesy of Hyun Jung-min
+Kamel Tellis, deputy head of mission at the Embassy of Estonia in Korea. /Courtesy of Hyun Jung-min

-"Since the 1990s, immediately after independence, Estonia has kept digitalization and technological innovation as a core national strategy.
+"Since the 1990s, right after independence, Estonia has maintained digitalization and technological innovation as a core national strategy.
 Even when administrations and ideologies changed, the 'digital first' stance did not.
-I believe the resolve not to postpone innovation made today's AI powerhouse, Estonia."
+I believe the decisiveness not to postpone innovation made today's AI powerhouse Estonia."

-Kamel Tellis, deputy chief of mission at the Embassy of Estonia in Korea, said this in a face-to-face interview with ChosunBiz, explaining the secret behind Estonia's artificial intelligence (AI) development.
-Tellis, the deputy chief of mission, is an expert in the trade and investment institutional sector with about 10 years of experience across the private sector and government.
+Kamel Tellis, deputy chief of mission at the Estonian Embassy in Korea, explained Estonia's secrets to advancing artificial intelligence (AI) in a face-to-face interview with ChosunBiz.
+Tellis is a trade and investment expert who has worked across the private sector and government for about 10 years.
 Before joining the government, Tellis worked as a lawyer at a law firm, supporting corporations up close.

-Tellis analyzed that the historical backdrop of having to quickly close the gap with neighboring countries right after the Soviet collapse, and the geographic characteristic of a widely dispersed population with low administrative accessibility, aligned with a government focus on practicality to give rise to Estonia's AI competitiveness.
-Today, Estonia continues to advance to the point where about 60 government agencies use AI.
+Tellis analyzed that the historical backdrop of needing to narrow the gap with neighboring countries quickly after the Soviet collapse, and the geographic reality of a sparsely distributed population with low administrative accessibility, combined with a government focus on practicality, gave rise to Estonia's AI competitiveness.
+Today, Estonia continues to make strides, with about 60 government agencies using AI.
 The following is a Q&A with Tellis.

 — Estonia is regarded as a global leader in AI.
 Where does its AI competitiveness come from?

 "Estonia's AI competitiveness comes from a strong digital government infrastructure.
-For years, Estonia has already provided nearly 100% of public services online.
-Everything from tax filing and prescription issuance to marriage registration and general election voting can be handled online 24/7.
-In the process, structured public data, interoperable network systems, and digital ID infrastructure have accumulated, and above all, public trust in digital services has taken root.
-AI development naturally followed on the back of this environment."
+For years, Estonia has provided nearly 100% of public services online.
+Everything from paying taxes and issuing prescriptions to registering marriages and voting in general elections can be handled online 24/7.
+In the process, structured public data, interoperable network systems, and digital ID infrastructure have been built up—and above all, public trust in digital services has taken root.
+AI development naturally followed from this environment."

-— Do you mean AI policy was not pushed through in a short period?
+— Do you mean AI policy was not pushed through in a short time?

-"Yes.
-There are limits to simply pushing policy all of a sudden.
-Because a digital- and data-based administrative system was already running smoothly, introducing AI could also be advanced more easily.
-In the 1990s, Estonia built a pro-digital culture starting with the 'Tiger Leap' policy to put computers in every classroom.
-Continuing that momentum is the 'AI Leap' policy introduced last year.
-Instead of shaming the majority of students for using AI chatbots in their studies, the government chose to shape and teach responsible use.
-This shows well the Estonian government's stance as it faces rapidly growing AI."
+"Correct.
+There are limits to ramming through policy suddenly.
+Because a digital- and data-based administrative system was already functioning smoothly, the introduction of AI could also proceed easily.
+Back in the 1990s, Estonia built a pro-digital culture with the 'Tiger Leap' policy to put computers in every classroom.
+Continuing that momentum was the 'AI Leap' policy introduced last year.
+Instead of shaming a majority of students for using AI chatbots in their studies, the government chose to shape and teach responsible usage.
+This shows Estonia's attitude toward a rapidly growing AI."

 — How is AI actually being used in the public institutional sector?

-The government chatbot 'Bürokratt' is also indispensable.
-Bürokratt integrates and guides public service information scattered across ministries, offering the advantage of providing information from dozens of government agencies at once.
-In short, AI handles repetitive and tedious tasks, while humans take on high value-added work and final decisions."
+The government chatbot "Bürokratt" is also indispensable.
+Bürokratt integrates and guides public service information scattered across ministries, with the advantage of providing information from dozens of government agencies at once.
+In short, AI handles repetitive and exhausting tasks, while humans take on high value-added work and final decisions."

 Estonian government chatbot Bürokratt.
-When you enter a ministry's website, you can access the service via the window at the bottom right. /Courtesy of Information System Authority of Estonia website
+When you visit a ministry's website, you can access the service you need via the window at the bottom right. /Courtesy of Information System Authority of Estonia website

 — How does Estonia's AI strategy differ from those of other countries?

 "Estonia's AI strategy is premised on a human-centric approach.
-The government does not seek to replace citizens with AI.
-Rather, it intends to actively use AI as a tool to improve citizens' welfare and efficiency.
-AI systems that affect citizens' rights or obligations must be subject to human oversight and final approval, and algorithms must be built to be explainable and transparent.
+The government is not trying to replace citizens with AI.
+Rather, it will actively use AI as a tool to improve citizens' welfare and efficiency.
+Any AI system that affects citizens' rights or obligations must have human oversight and final approval, and algorithms must be explainable and built transparently.

 To make this possible, the Estonian government operates an e-governance platform that discloses information such as the algorithms of AI systems used by the government.
-In addition, the government is working to fill in side issues that AI can create, such as job search difficulties or the digital literacy gap among older adults.
-The expansion of lifelong learning for all generations and public-private cooperative AI education also falls under these efforts."
+The government is also addressing additional issues that can arise from AI—for example, job search difficulties or the digital literacy gap among older adults.
+Expanding lifelong education across generations and public-private AI education likewise falls under these efforts."

 "Trust is the core of digital government.
-And trust can be maintained only when both transparency of information and strong security are fulfilled.
-To avoid breaking the public's trust, the government has made continuous efforts on security.
-In 2007, Estonia faced an unprecedented situation in which major computer networks were paralyzed by a massive DDoS attack.
-At the time, cyberattacks hit central ministries, the prime minister's office, the parliament, and banks indiscriminately, crippling the internet for nearly two weeks.
-This prompted a whole-of-government reinforcement of security.
+And trust can only be maintained when both transparency of information and strong security are ensured.
+To avoid breaking public trust, the government has made continuous efforts on security.
+In 2007, Estonia faced an unprecedented situation in which major networks were paralyzed by a massive DDoS attack.
+At the time, cyberattacks indiscriminately targeted central government ministries, the prime minister's office, Parliament, and banks, leaving the internet paralyzed for nearly two weeks.
+This prompted the government to strengthen security across the board.

-For example, in 2018, Estonia became the first in the world to establish a Data Embassy.
-It stores copies of the nation's core data in a distributed manner to ensure that a digitally based state can continue even in a geopolitical crisis.
-The NATO Cooperative Cyber Defence Centre of Excellence and EU IT-related bodies are also based in Estonia, symbolically showing how strongly the Estonian government prioritizes security."
+For example, in 2018 Estonia became the first in the world to establish a Data Embassy.
+It distributes copies of critical national data so a digitally based state can continue even during geopolitical crises.
+NATO's Cooperative Cyber Defence Centre of Excellence and the European Union's IT-related bodies are also located in Estonia, symbolically showing how much the Estonian government prioritizes security."

 — How do you assess the potential for AI cooperation with Korea?

-Among various fields, I think there is great potential for cooperation in the use of AI in education.
-Korea is actively investing in education, and I understand that there are various exchanges taking place in education at the level of the Embassy of Estonia in Korea.
-In addition, I expect active collaboration between the two countries in Smart City solutions and in building ethical AI governance."
+Among various areas, I think the potential is especially large for cooperation on AI use in education.
+Korea is actively investing in education, and I understand there are a variety of exchanges in education at the level of the Estonian Embassy in Korea.
+I also expect active collaboration between the two countries on Smart City solutions and building ethical AI governance."

 ※ This article has been translated by AI.
 Share your feedback here.